blessingaliu/System_Architecture_Bootcamp/Unit_1/README.md

 - Today was very comprehensive, we covered overall Python syntax which I will outline below in a very concise way.
 I also learnt about Lists as a ordered Data structure, with associated built-in methods.
 Next week we move on to Functions, if statement, for and while loops.... exciting stuff!

+### 3rd Session: Fundamentals of coding with Python continued - Lists, Tuples and Sets
+Seems we are getting into the meats and bones of Data structures, I am enjoying it so far (might not be saying the same once we get into for-loops haha).

+- My summary of this is Lists are like JavaScript Arrays, Tuples are immutable so you have to change them to lists before you can use them and Sets are like a mixture of both qualities of tuples and lists.
+Bring on the For-loops !